ztultrebor/Algorithms/README.md

 ## Binary Search Tree

 - A simple binary search tree construction.
 Use it for whatever you want to use a binary search tree for.
 Does not contain red.black capability (yet).
 - Provides a test case to verify that it works--sort a list of randomized integers.
-I know that's not what anyone wants a binary search tre for, but it proves that it works properly.
+I know that's not what anyone wants a binary search tree for, but it proves that it works properly.